VladGusiev/mermaid_diagram_generator/README.md

     - While toggling vertices, the graph will be updated automatically.
 - Caching of most used graphs data for faster access.
 - Error detection for invalid input and more.
-- Zooming of the graph.
+- Zooming and panning of the graph.

 ## Error Handling
 The application provides error messages when: